 'Supernatural' Recap: The Miseducation Of Castiel

 For an episode that delved into Castiel's newfound humanity, I expected a lot of zingers, confusion and the bizarre, cerebral humor that the former angel's portrayer Misha Collins has perfected.
-I was not prepared for "I'm No Angel" to cut out my heart out with one of those pesky angel blades and turn it into tartare.
+I was not prepared for "I'm No Angel" to cut out my heart out with one of those merciless angel blades and turn it into tartare.

 Ward yourself against those organizing angels and let's dive in, shall we?

 "Supernatural" kicks off with Dean grumbling through the bunker with searching for coffee and his little brother.
-Apparently, Sam, when he's not sans soul, trying to rid the world of demonkind or burdened by starting the apocalypse, is one of those rritatingly productive morning people.
+Apparently, Sam, when he's not sans soul, trying to rid the world of demonkind or burdened by starting the apocalypse, is one of those irritatingly productive morning people.
 He already went for a ran, took in the sunrise, and got his brother greasy bacon and eggs to go with his coffee.

 Unbeknownst to Sam, he's only being kept alive by an "angelic pacemaker" and probably shouldn't be making like Forrest Gump every morning.
 He shrugs off Dean's palpable concern with a Winchester scoff.
 It’s mighty helpful that Sammy is tuned into angel radio and there's breaking news.
 Zeke emerges from Sam with nothing more than a flash of blue eyes and a clever sweep of the camera.
 "There is a faction that is rapidly organizing and finding human vessels to contain them.
 This faction's leadership wants Castiel found.
 You see, Dean, I can be useful."